Jacob Baytelman - Web and mobile development

-Then Viber came and said that my connections are automatically their connections and
+Then Viber came and said that my connections automatically became their connections and

 I could no longer separate Viber contacts from other phone numbers.

-If all the predecessors solved some problems and thus got my excuse to manipulate with my data,
+If all the predecessors solved some problems and thus got my excuse to manipulate my data,

 this newcomer could not explain me why I should keep it on my phone.
 I uninstalled it and never brought it back.